Our Training session schedule is on the Calendar page.

 Sunday Slow Long Run: 8.30am Lymm Library

-Whether you fancy 5 or 6 miles on a Sunday morning – or 10 to 12, we will meet at 8.30am at Lymm Library and set off together.
+Whether you fancy 5 or 6 miles on a Sunday morning, or 9 – 11ish, we will meet at 8.30am at Lymm Library and set off together.
 There will be two groups; one will run for about an hour; the other for about two.
 The pace will be relaxed.

 Accommodating Different Abilities